jornada-im/documentation/docs/chap-jrn-metabase.md

 ### Applying patches

 There are patches created for LTER_core_metabase periodically that may add new features or fix bugs between versions.
-These are in the [migration branch](https://github.com/lter/LTER-core-metabase/tree/migration/sql) of the repository on GitHub.
-You should only apply the patches that are not already in `onebigfile.sql`, though one should probably verify which those are by talking to the LTER-core-metabase team first.
+These are in the [migration branch](https://github.com/lter/LTER-core-metabase/tree/migration/sql) of the `LTER-core-metabase` GitHub repository.
+You should only apply the patches that are not already in `onebigfile.sql` and have not been already installed to your metabase.
+Check which patches are installed by consulting the `pkg_mgmt.version_tracker_metabase` table.

-An example command to install these is:
+Some logical steps to install a patch are:

+  1. Log on to the server running `jrn_metabase`
+  2. Pull any changes from `LTER-core-metabase` repository.
+  3. Make a copy of the patches for local editing:

+         cp sql/44_add_provider_id_taxonomy_vw.sql sql_jrn/44_add_provider_id_taxonomy_vw.jrn.sql

+  4. Edit the patch to make it compatibile with your metabase configuration.
+In most cases (assuming the patch is well-tessted) this should easy, and the main task is usually to replace `%db_owner%` with the appropriate Postgres role for the installed metabase.

+         vim sql_jrn/33_semantic_annotation.jrn.sql

+  5. Run the patch SQL by logging to the target database as `postgres` (or another authorized user; `sudo -u postgres psql jrn_metabase`) and issuing:

+         \i GitHub/LTER-core-metabase/sql_jrn/33_semantic_annotation.jrn.sql

+      using `psql` from the system prompt may work, though there may be permission problems with this:

-    psql -U <username> -h <hostname> -d <databasename> < GitHub/LTER-core-metabase/sql/41_consolidate_missing_enumeration_codes.sql
+         psql -U <username> -h <hostname> -d <databasename> < GitHub/LTER-core-metabase/sql_jrn/33_semantic_annotation.sql

+  6. Check that the patch was applied correctly!

 # Administration